 the tribute to Elvis and our sweet treat endeavour at the 7 mins 48 mark on sis's vlog.
 We then ventured back to Portimão for dinner and the hotel for a game of pool with dad.

-moments on the beach, Pretty serene.
+moments on the beach were serene.
 Raindrops gently began to make their way down, just as sis joined me.
 We took in the view, before the heavens opened up something good.